 x2 pinafores or skirts depending on your child’s preference.
 Pinafores are great for helping keep those white polos white, and skirts are a bit easier for littlies to put on.

 x1 trousers – Trousers are an excellent option in winter on PE days!
-Easier for smalls to get back on they don’t have to fight with getting their tights in a bit of a pickle!
+Easier for smalls to get back on.
+They don’t have to fight with getting their tights in a bit of a pickle!

-Cardigans/Jumpers I would buy recommend buying one with the school logo and plain one for spare (they often get lost/left at school)
+Cardigans/Jumpers I would buy recommend buying one with the school logo and a plain one for spare (they often get lost/left at school)

 Those little growing footsies need proper support.

 Chelsea boots are fantastic for winter for both girls and boys!